Distributed Tracing

 Messages that succeed in a commit will appear to be enqueued, even if a subsequent message in the local transaction causes the commit to fail.
 To determine why a committed message was not delivered, you must search all spans for the same transaction ID on the same session to find failed messages.
 If at least one message in the transaction failed, none of the messages in the transaction were ever eligible for delivery.

-Messages are traced as they are received by the event broker, and they are enqueued before the broker evaluates ingress selectors.
-If the selector discards a message, there will be no traces indicating this has occurred.
+Messages are traced when received by the event broker and enqueued before the broker evaluates ingress selectors.
+If a message does not match an ingress selector, the event broker discards the message and generates a delete span.

 Messages received from bridges are traced the same as regular client messages.